 2. Disable proxy settings

-Sometimes your proxy interferes with Steam and the error content servers unreachable appears.
+Sometimes your proxy interferes with Steam and the error content servers unreachable appear.
 You can disable the proxy by doing the following:

 - Press the Windows key + R button.